 What Is An App?

-When you first setup Nuon, you will map your existing product into one or more apps.
+When you first set up Nuon, you will map your existing product into one or more apps.
 A Nuon app is a fully configured version of your product that can be installed into your customer’s cloud account.

 Each Nuon app consists of the following parts:

-• sandbox - the base infrastructure layer.
+• sandbox - The base infrastructure layer

-• runner - the Nuon service that manages the install.
+• runner - The Nuon service that manages the install

-• inputs - customer provider input values.
+• inputs - Customer-provided input values

-• components - your application and infrastructure.
+• components - Your application and infrastructure

 Nuon is designed so you can lift and shift your existing application and infrastructure into new deployment options.
-Most Nuon users will create multiple apps, to offer different “flavors” of B.Y.O.C. to their customers.
+Most Nuon users will create multiple apps to offer different “flavors” of B.Y.O.C. to their customers.

 App Sandbox

-The app sandbox is the base layer of each app, and is responsible for setting up any shared infrastructure to configure an install.
+The app sandbox is the base layer of each app and is responsible for setting up any shared infrastructure to configure an install.
 In most cases, sandboxes consist of the following resources:

-• basic cloud account access and controls (such as IAM on AWS).
+• Basic cloud account access and controls (such as IAM on AWS)

-• basic network infrastructure (such as an AWS VPC).
+• Basic network infrastructure (such as an AWS VPC)

-• compute infrastructure (such as a Kubernetes or ECS cluster).
+• Compute infrastructure (such as a Kubernetes or ECS cluster)

 Read more about sandbox configuration here.